 Behavioral Method

-In these experimental chambers, the rats were trained an inhibition-learning task.
+In these experimental chambers, the rats were trained as in the earlier experiements.
 Pellets were delivered on the inter-reinforcement interval during the inter-trial interval on a VT-20 schedule.
 Each trial consisted of 1 kHz tone where no pellet was delivered, separated from an IRI where pellets were delivered randomly (mean 20s).
 Table 1 shows the parameter values for all of the experimental conditions.
 One group, 32_CS-80_ITI20, was identical to the CS-80 group of the earlier experiment and was exposed to 32, CS- presentations with an IRI of 20s between US’s during the 20s ITI.
 Group 64_CS-80_ITI10 received 64 presentations of the 80s CS- with an average IRI of 20s between US’s during the 10s ITI.
 In this group a US was delivered on average once for every two ITI periods.
 The subjects in group 8_CS-80_ITI80 received only 8, 80s CS- presentations but the ITI in this group lasted for 80s during which the average time between USs was 20s.
 Group 32_CS-160_ITI20 was exposed to 32, 160 sec CS- presentations.
 The ITI for this group lasted for an average of 20s and IRI between USs was 20s.
 Table 1 also shows how the relative relationship between intervals changes in the different experimental groups.
 In all of the first three groups with 80s tones and RI20s schedules in effect during the ITIs (32_CS-80_ITI20; 64_CS-80_ITI10 ; 8_CS-80_ITI80 ) the CS- signals that the wait till the next reward is 5 times longer than the wait during the ITI.
 For the fourth group the wait signaled by the CS- is 9 times longer than the ITI wait.
 If the factor by which the CS- increases the delay to the next US is the controlling variable the fourth group should show the greatest inhibition and the other three groups should show less but equivalent inhibition.
 Alternatively, inhibition maybe driven the level of ITI excitation.
 This level of excitation should depend on the ratio of the average delay between USs in the background to the average delay during the ITI.
 This ratio is 5 for group 32_CS-80_ITI20 , 9 for 64_CS-80_ITI10, 2 for 8_CS-80_ITI80 and 9 for 32_CS-160_ITI20.
-Thus the pattern of results will allow us to distinguish between these possible explanations of the earlier results.
+Thus the pattern of results will allow us to distinguish between these possible explanations.

 Results